joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 ## Why

 - Code that not implement this principles can create [[God Object]]
-	- Will be relatively difficult to modify
+	- Will be relatively difficult to modify, because everything is in one place
 - Applications are born to change.
+	-
 -  To make our classes more reusable and create more flexible systems.
 - To help maintain applications.
 Since you know the only thing a class does before updating it, you  can quickly foresee the impact on the system, unlike with classes that hold many responsibilities, where updating one can break one or more other parts.